Amazon’s Alexa Is Spreading From Speakers To Screens | Fast Company

 On Amazon’s own Fire tablets and TV devices, Alexa can already display information on-screen.
 But until recently, other hardware makers haven’t been able include those same capabilities.
 That’s about to change, as Amazon releases new developer tools called “Display Cards.”
 These allow third-party devices with screens to support Alexa in the same way as Amazon’s own Fire devices.

-Iver says Nucleus will be adding Display Card support within a month or two, right after it rolls out some other general product updates, such as improvements to screen brightness and audio.
+Ivers says Nucleus will be adding Display Card support within a month or two, right after it rolls out some other general product updates, such as improvements to screen brightness and audio.
 “We’ve got the green light from Amazon, and we’re just scheduling our timing with our upgrade builds,” he says.

 Other products might not be far behind.
 During CES, Huawei announced that it would integrate Alexa with its Mate 9 smartphone, LG revealed a refrigerator with Alexa built in, and Ford said it would be the first auto maker with an in-car Alexa experience.
 Display Cards could also benefit wearable devices like the iMCO Watch smartwatch, which, like Nucleus, only responds to commands by voice at the moment.